Of Stone, Wood, Light, and What Kamień, Drewno, Światło I Co

 2024

-Wining Project of Art Lives Here Artist Residency by Leonardo Hotels, Warsaw, Poland
+Wining Project of Art Lives Here Artist Residency by Leonardo Hotels, Warsaw (PL)

 “To rebuild a homeland, we started with stones and wood.
 In the end, we brought the light back to the city.”